JeffreyRobertLynch/JeffreyRobertLynch/README.md

 ## Featured Projects

 ### 1. [GlassBox XAI: Attention U-Net for Medical Image Segmentation with Explainability Suite](https://github.com/JeffreyRobertLynch/GlassBox-XAI)
-A high-performance medical image segmentation system built from scratch using a custom U-Net with attention mechanisms, trained on the ISIC 2018 skin lesion dataset.
-Features three variant models with performance trade-offs and a comprehensive XAI suite for clinical trust and regulatory compliance.
+GlassBox is a high-performance medical image segmentation system built from scratch using a custom U-Net with attention mechanisms, trained on the ISIC 2018 skin lesion dataset.
+It features three variant models with performance trade-offs and a comprehensive XAI suite for clinical trust and regulatory compliance.
+Computational complexity is relatrively low for the achieved metrics, making it ideal for low infrastructure deployments like rural areas.

 > Full code and methodology are not publicly available to protect intellectual property.
-Demos, metrics, model outputs, and XAI visualizations are fully accessible for review.
+Demos, metrics, model outputs, and XAI visualizations are fully accessible in the README for review.

+---

 **Key Features:**
 - Three variant models fine-tuned for different error profiles (false positives vs. false negatives) via custom loss functions.